vchs/heroapp_TeenyURL/README.md

 #Introduction of techniques
 --------------

 Teenyurl is written with node.js and express framework.
 It can run either on Platform such as VMware Tempest or Cloud Foundry, or in your local box.
 It uses PostgreSql preferably to store persistent data, and Redis as cache (optional).
-But the service binding logic is well-designed so you can easily bind it to other services such as mongodb, mysql etc.
+But the service binding logic is well-designed so you can easily bind it to other services such as mysql etc.

 __Node.js__ is a server-side software system designed for writing scalable Internet applications, notably web servers.
 The teenyURL is a simple application.
 So it uses the node.js to implement the backend services which access the PostgreSql database and Redis cache server and exposes several RESTful APIs.